 Certain axes in the US GAAP taxonomy should only have certain members as shown in the US GAAP taxonomy.
 This rule tests whether these axes have inappropriate members.

-Approved Guidance and Validation Rules - RSS
+Approved Validation Rules - RSS

 Assets equal liabilities plus shareholders’ equity.